 The several forms of osteogenesis imperfecta (OI) have been classified, representing wide variation in appearance and severity, and clinical features vary widely not only between types but within types.

 Osteogenesis imperfecta was initially classified by type according to a sche...

 Osteoid osteomas are benign bone-forming tumours that typically occur in children (particularly adolescents).
-They have characteristic lucent nidus <2 cm and surrounding solid periosteal reaction and classically cause night pain that is relieved by the use of salicylate analgesia, e.g. aspirin.
+They have a characteristic lucent nidus <2 cm and a surrounding solid periosteal reaction which classically causes night pain that is relieved by the use of salicylate analgesia, e.g. as...

 Osteopathia striata with cranial sclerosis (OS-CS) is a clinically separate entity from osteopathia striata (Voorhoeve disease).
 Bony changes on their own are typically incidental and autosomal dominant, whereas OS-CS is a multisystem, X-linked dominant disorder.

 OS-CS is extremel...

 Osteopetrosis, also known as Albers-Schönberg disease or marble bone disease, is an uncommon hereditary disorder that results from defective osteoclasts.
 Bones become sclerotic and thick, but their abnormal structure actually causes them to be weak and brittle.